IBM/deploy-graph-db-container/README.md

     service "orientdbservice" deleted
     persistentvolumeclaim "orientdb-pv-claim" deleted
     ```
-* If you want to delete your local persistent volume, then you can run either of the following commands.
+* If you want to delete your local persistent volume, then run either of the following commands.
     ```
     $ kubectl delete -f local-volumes.yaml
     ```